myxvisual/react-uwp/docs/src/routes/Components/DropDownMenu/README.md

 ## DropDownMenu

-ThDropDownMenu component is implementation of the `TextField`.
+The DropDownMenu component is implementation of the `TextField`.

 ### Examples